HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • Receive a 15% discount off every order if you choose their "Autoship" option.
 I believe you can set the frequency of the shipments.

-• Video about NuVet Plus and more information (opens in a new window), if I can get the player to work. ;-)
+• More about NuVet Plus and more information (opens in a new window).

 • Seizures...I know of at least three dogs (one Maltese, 2 beagles) that stopped having seizures after they began receiving NuVet vitamins! (as of 2020)